ClementWeeSG/monaxe/readme.md

 #README

-Monaxe is a reactive library for Haxe inspired by the Monix Library for Scala
+Monaxe is a ReactiveX library for Haxe inspired by the Monix Library for Scala

 ##Aim

-To replicate the Task and Observable functions of the Monix library in a Haxe-friendly way.
+To implement a native Haxe implementation of ReactiveX

 ##Functionality Targeted For First Iteration

-Observer (Sync Version)
+Observable Contract
+Observable.Create
 Observable.map
-Observable.flatMap

 Observable and Observer as Abstracts